Our editors independently select the products we recommend. We may earn a commission on items bought through our links.

 BEST WEBCAM WITH PRIVACY SHUTTER

-Whether you’re recording a web stream or want to look polished and professional during a video call, the Logitech C920S HD Pro is one of our favorite webcams all-around.
+Whether you’re recording a web stream or want to look polished and professional during a video call, the Logitech C920S HD Pro is one of the best webcams all around.
 But before we get into some of the specs, let’s take a look at the privacy shutter.
 Unlike some of the other cams in this roundup, the C920S utilizes a snap-in-place manual shutter that is directly attached to the camera body.
-Whenever you’re finished using the cam, simply pull down and lock it over the lens to prevent any kind of intrusion.
+Whenever you’re finished using the cam, simply pull it down and lock it over the lens to prevent any kind of intrusion.
 Plus, you’ll help to keep your lens free of dirt and debris.

 The C920S is a leader when it comes to performance, too.
 The webcam streams and records footage in full 1080p, and includes HD auto-focus and light correction, making it ideal for rooms that have weak environmental lighting or poor lighting fixtures.
 We also love the Logitech Capture app for uploading, editing, and sharing your Logitech webcam footage.
 You can even use the app to set your webcam as an upload source to popular platforms like YouTube, Facebook Live, and Twitch.